-What is a Criminal Justice and Law Enforcement Professor?
+What Does it Take to Be a Criminal Justice and Law Enforcement Professor?

 A Day in the Life of a Criminal Justice & Law Enforcement Professor